 Ratio of the amount households owe compared with the amount they earn net of taxes and deductions.

-- In the last quarter of 2019, Canadian households owed $1.76 for every $1.00 of disposable income earned, the same as in the preceding quarter.
+- In Q1 2020, Canadian households owed $1.75 for every $1.00 of disposable income earned, the same as in the preceding quarter.

 - Bank of Canada’s overnight interest rate was lowered to an historic low of 0.25 per cent in March 2020, down from 1.75 per cent in the last quarter of 2019.

 - Lower interest rates are unlikely to lead to higher household indebtedness due to heightened uncertainties associated with employment opportunities during the COVID-19 pandemic.